tardigrade-10/tardigrade-10/README.md

 ### Introduction
-Hi, I'm Yash Yadav, the Co-Founder and CEO of Spartificial.
+Hi, I'm Yash Yadav, the Founder and Director of [Spartificial](https://spartificial.com/).
 With a passion for Machine Learning and AI, I enjoy working on innovative projects that push the boundaries of what's possible.
 In addition to my leadership role at Spartificial, I'm also a hands-on ML Engineer.

 ### Current Project
-I'm currently working on a private project, related to LLMs.
+I'm currently working several inhouse ML projects in Spartificial and some of my personal projects, mostly related to LLMs.
 If you're interested in contributing, connect with me via email or linkedin.

-### Skills
+### Tools
-- Machine Learning
-- Deep Learning
 - Python
-- PyTorch
+- TF, PyTorch
+- GPTs, LLMs
-- Flask
+- FastAPI

 ### Interests
 - Space Science